 IMPLAN is a regional input-output model widely used to assess the economic impacts of energy and many other types of projects.
 The IMPLAN model divides the economy into 546 sectors including government, households, farms, and various industries, and models the linkages between the various sectors.
 The linkages are modeled through input-output tables that account for all dollar flows between different sectors of the economy.
 Using national industry and state-level economic data derived from the U.S. Bureau of Economic Analysis, U.S. Census, and other government sources, IMPLAN models how spending in one sector of the economy is spent and re-spent in other sectors of the economy.
 By tracing these linkages, the model approximates the flows of initial project spending through the local economy based on the supply lines connecting the various economic sectors.
+These linkages vary by sector and also through regional differences in spending and employment patterns.
 The amount spent locally decreases with each successive transaction away from the initial expenditure due to the effects of savings, taxes, or other activities that happen outside the local economy, known as leakages.